aborroy/alf-tengine-ocr/README.md

 # Executable command for ocrmypdf program
 ocrmypdf.path=ocrmypdf

 # Arguments for ocrmypdf invocation.
-This the optimized option.
+This is the optimized option.
 # If --skip-text is issued, then no image processing or OCR will be performed on pages that already have text.
 ocrmypdf.arguments=--skip-text